Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic be on the court for the Denver Nuggets at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Nikola Jokic and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Monday, at 8:30 PM ET.

-In this article we will break down Jokic's prop bets, using stats to help you make good selections.
+With prop bets available for Jokic, let's examine some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Lakers